aliencaocao/TIL-2024/nlp/README.md

 ## TIL Trained Gorilla OpenFunctionsV2 EXL 5.0bit hb6 calibrated on default set, eval on full train set
 new prompt format (best on zeroshot)
+- NLP mean score: 0.9986441558441559
+- NLP detailed score: {'heading': 0.9982857142857143, 'target': 0.9990753246753247, 'tool': 0.9985714285714286}
+Hallucination when removed repeat and no actual heading/tool/target provided in the leftover prompt, thus lower score and cannot detect.
+Fix: check if target/tool is substring of prompt, if not, retry without repeat.
+If regex detect heading or known weapon is after repeat, do not remove repeat

 ## TIL Trained Gorilla OpenFunctionsV2 EXL 5.0bit hb6 calibrated on default set, eval on test set
 new prompt format (best on zeroshot)
 - Accuracy: 0.9955555555555555
 - Speed Score: 0.7971747083333334, maybe more retries

+without weapon regex:

 ## Pretrained Gorilla OpenFunctionsV2 EXL 5.0bit hb6 calibrated on default set + train set, eval on full train set
 without regex weapon detection